The RL Perceptron: Generalisation Dynamics of Policy Learning in High Dimensions: Theoretical Results

 Hyper-parameter schedules are crucial for successful training of RL agents.
 In our setup, the two most important hyper-parameters are the learning rates and the episode length.
 In the RL perceptron, we can derive optimal schedules for both hyper-parameters.
 For simplicity, here we report the results in the spherical case, where the length of the student vector is fixed at $\sqrt D$ (we discuss the unconstrained case in the \cref{app:further_theory}), then $Q(\alpha)=1$ at all times and we only need to track the teacher-student overlap $\rho = R/\sqrt{Q}$, which quantifies the generalisation performance of the agent.
-Keeping the choice $\mathbb{I}(\Phi) = \prod_{t=1}^T\theta(y_ty_t^{*})$ and turning off the penalty term ($\eta_2=0$), we find that the teacher-student overlap is governed by the equation
+Keeping the choice $\mathbb{I}(\Phi) = \prod_{t=1}^T\theta(y_ty_t^{*})$ we find the optimal schedules over episodes for $T$ and $\eta$ can then be found by maximising the change in overlap at each update, i.e. setting $\frac{\partial}{\partial T} \left(\frac{d\rho}{d\alpha}\right)$ and $\frac{\partial}{\partial \eta} \left(\frac{d\rho}{d\alpha}\right)$ to zero respectively.
+After some calculations, we find the optimal schedules to be